 Permanent Style cufflinks

 A handmade cufflink designed by Simon and made-to-order by bespoke jeweller Diana Maynard.
-With a short, delicately tapered stem to grip the cuff, the links are available in white, grey or peacock pearls, and gold or silver stems.
+With a short, delicately tapered stem to grip the cuff, the links are available in white, grey or peacock pearls, and silver or gold-plated silver stems.